HsHs-dev/UCB-CS61B/README.md

 ## Data Structures Implementations

-Some of the taught data structures (like dijoint sets) are not implemented in lectures neither in a lab as an assignment, my implementations to them can be found [here](https://github.com/HsHs-dev/Algorithms)
+Some of the taught data structures (like dijoint sets) are not implemented in lectures neither in a lab as an assignment, my implementations to them and other Data Structures can be found [here](https://github.com/HsHs-dev/Algorithms)

 ## Labs